jamen/js-packages/packages/eslint-plugin-typling/readme.md

 "plugins": ["typling" /*, "react", "promise", ... */]
 ```

-Second, add a `"typling/types"` rule to tell Eslint to create warnings to errors:
+Finally, add a `"typling/types"` rule to tell Eslint to create warnings or errors:

 ```js
 "rules": {